Philadelphia Holidays with Click&Go

 Reading Terminal Market

-As the longest-running farmer's market in the United States, Reading Terminal Market is a great place to check out.
-Vendors sell all sorts of goods, from fresh produce to gourmet chocolate.
+Consistently regarded as one of the best farmers markets and the longest-running farmer's market in the United States, the 128 year old Reading Terminal Market is a great place to check out.
+The market is home to more than 80 merchants who sell all sorts of meals and goods, from fresh produce to gourmet chocolate to the iconic Philly cheesesteak.
 The market is open all year round and is indoors.

 Philadelphia's Magic Gardens

-Located on trendy, upbeat South Street, Philadelphia's Magic Gardens are a folk art exhibit and non-profit organization.
-The art collection is a series of colourful mosaics, spreading across 3 outdoor lots and an indoor exhibit.
+Located on trendy, upbeat South Street, Philadelphia's Magic Gardens is a folk-art exhibit and non-profit organization.
+The art collection is a series of colourful mosaics, spreading across three outdoor lots and an indoor exhibit

-One of the most iconic spots for a photograph in Philly, Love Park houses a replication of Robert Indiana's LOVE sculpture which overlooks the square.
-The park is located right in Center City for easy access along your sight-seeing tour.
+One of the most iconic spots for a photograph in Philly, LOVE Park houses Robert Indiana's LOVE sculpture which overlooks the square.
+The sculpture is considered to Philadelphia what the Eiffel Tower is to Paris and is a must visit, especially for that perfect Instagram shot or TikTok video.
+The park is located right in the heart of the city and offers amazing views of the surrounding architecture, including historic City Hall.

 Philadelphia Airport Transfers & Weather